Helsinki-NLP/Opus-MT/README.md

 This repository includes two setups:

-* Setup 1: a [Tornado](https://www.tornadoweb.org)-based web application providing a web UI and API to work with multiple language pairs (developed by [Santhosh Thottingal](https://github.com/santhoshtr) and his team at the Wikimedia Foundation); an example instance is available here: https://opusmt.wmflabs.org/
+* Setup 1: a [Tornado](https://www.tornadoweb.org)-based web application providing a web UI and API to work with multiple language pairs (developed by [Santhosh Thottingal](https://github.com/santhoshtr) and his team at the Wikimedia Foundation)
 * Setup 2: [a simple websocket service setup with some experimental API extensions](https://github.com/Helsinki-NLP/Opus-MT/tree/master/doc/WebSocketServer.md)

 There are also [scripts for training models](https://github.com/Helsinki-NLP/Opus-MT-train), but those are currently only useful in the computing environment used by the University of Helsinki and CSC as the IT service provider.